.png)

 With love, he wanted to trust his gut, but it felt broken.
 That’s why he needed lightning in a bottle to wake him up.
 And from that very first moment, she was it. -Cece LaRue, Pacific Pulse

-“Hey, Man, I see you’re throwing away perfectly good manuscripts again.”
+“Hey, man, I see you’re throwing away perfectly good manuscripts again.”
 He eyed my sad, rejected wads in the waste can.

 “Shhhh.”
 I could already feel my neck burning and he’d only been here for two minutes.
 We’d known each other since we were babies.
 We literally had our diapers changed together by our grandmothers, who were the best of friends.
 So, he knew how to paint shades of red on my face better than anyone.
-And he took great pleasure in this particular talent of his.
+And he took great pleasure in this talent of his.

 “I don’t understand.
 You’re super-talented.
 I mean, you’re a bestseller.
 Isn’t it time to just come clean, Cece?”
 Locke grinned as his voice grew.